wikitongues/DEPRECATED-poly-v1/README.md

 ### Deployment

-Make pull requests to have your contributions reviewed and deployed.
+Make pull requests to have your contributions reviewed and deployed by the administrator, or reach out to [him](https://github.com/FredericoAndrade) directly.

 ## Further Reading / Useful Links